What is PBIS?

 Cougar Caughtcha’s – A Reward System

 Another part of the PBIS system is the use of consistent positive reinforcement of appropriate behavior.
 All staff members who observe students following the Campi Cougar “Big 3” will give students a Cougar Caughtcha.
 Students can earn a caughtcha in all areas of the school (classroom, lunchroom, playground, etc.) and from all staff members.
 Research shows us that positive reinforcement is one of the best ways to not only change poor behavior, but also to maintain appropriate behavior.
 The Campanelli staff is committed to making sure that students who demonstrate positive behaviors will receive a Cougar Caughtcha.
 All students can turn in their completed Cougar Caughtchas to “buy” a prize in our monthly school store.
-1st and 2nd graders can purchase a charm bracelet and charms to add to them or “purchase” other prizes.
-3rd – 6th graders will “shop” at the school store monthly.
+First and second grade students can purchase a charm bracelet and charms to add to them or “purchase” other prizes.
+Third through sixth grade students will “shop” at the school store monthly.
 Kindergarteners will be able to turn in their completed caughtchas for prizes with their classroom teacher.

 Paws Applause – A Reward System